Skip to main content

 PhD Harvard University 2016

-Emrah Yıldız (he/him/o) is a socio-cultural anthropologist whose research spans religious studies, political economy and social geography.
-More specifically he researches, writes, learns and teaches about ritual, pilgrimage and saints in Islam; sanctions, contraband commerce and currencies as well as about mobility, borders and their territorial polities.
+Emrah Yıldız (he/him/ois a socio-cultural anthropologist whose research spans political economy. religious studies, and social geography.
+More specifically he researches and teaches about ritual, pilgrimage and saints in Islam; sanctions, contraband commerce and national currencies in political economy as well as mobility, borders, and their territorial polities.

-His forthcoming first book, Traffic in Zainab: Religion, Economy and Polity across Southwest Asia (University of California Press, Atelierseries, 2024) synthesizes these areas of scholarship to chronicle Iranian visitors’ journeys via Turkey to the Sayyida Zainab shrine in Syria.
+Yıldız’s first book, Zainab’s Traffic: Moving Saints, Selves, and Others across Borders (University of California Press, 2024) synthesizes these areas of scholarship to chronicle Iranian visitors’ journeys via Turkey to the Sayyida Zainab shrine in Syria.
 Rather than thinking of ritual as a scripturally canonized manual for pious self-cultivation, the book makes the argument for approaching rituals of mobility like saint visitation (ziyarat) as a traffic of pilgrims, goods, and ideas across Iran, Turkey, and Syria.
-Mobilizing ethnographic and archival sources in Persian, Turkish, as well as in Arabic and French, the book produces a dynamic and spatial conception ziyarat as a ritual of mobility—whereby religious practices interarticulate with social and spatial institutions, including bazaars, borders and shrines, neglected in recent anthropological work on Islamic religiosity.
-The dissertation that serves as the basis for Traffic in Zainab garnered the Malcolm H. Kerr Award in the Social Sciences from the Middle East Studies Association.
+Mobilizing ethnographic and archival data collected across Persian, Turkish, and secondarily Arabic and French, Zainab’s Traffic produces a cross-sited, cross-lingual and cross-scalar conception ziyarat as a ritual of mobility—whereby religious practices interarticulate with social and spatial institutions, including bazaars, borders and shrines, neglected in recent anthropological work on Islamic religiosity.
+The dissertation that serves as the basis for Zainab’s Traffic garnered the Malcolm H. Kerr Award in the Social Sciences from the Middle East Studies Association.

 Selected Publications